mullvad/win-split-tunnel/leaktest/README.md

 Evaluate whether child processes are automatically and atomically handled.

-For an app being split, it's desirable that any child processes are treated as belonging to one and the same context as the parent.
+For an app being excluded, it's desirable that any child processes are treated as belonging to one and the same context as the parent.
 It's plausible to believe that an app would share data with its child processes, and therefore, they should all operate on the same side of the tunnel.

 The test is interesting because some VPN client software has failed to account for this.
 Yet other VPN software do account for it, but have massive races.